ljwagerfield/crdt/README.md

 ### Using CvRDTs to detect conflicts in regular data types

-Two-way merge detection of any data type can be achieved by attaching a CvRDT as a header to the underling payload.
-Any CvRDT that supports unique increments can be used since **all CvRDTs will produce the same shape graph given the same set of concurrent unique increments.**
+Two-way merge detection of any data type can be achieved by attaching a CvRDT as a header to the underlying payload.
+Note that *detection* and *commitment* to the merged result is all the header can provide.
+Developers still need to decide whether merging should be deferred to the user (like in source control), or if an auto-merge is possible through designing operations in a way that makes them idempotent and commutative.

-That said, the vector clock (aka `vclock`) is currently the most efficient data type considering its payload and associated compare/merge functions.
+Regardless, any CvRDT that supports unique increments can be used for the header, since **all CvRDTs will produce the same shape graph given the same set of concurrent unique increments.** That said, the vector clock (aka `vclock`) is currently the most efficient data type considering its payload and associated compare/merge functions.
 Consequently it is used in many distributed systems, [including Riak][riak].

 *As an example, a grow-only set (aka `g-set`) could be implemented whereby each update inserts a GUID.
 This would produce a monotonic join-semilattice, but would be far less efficient than a `vclock`.*